axem-solutions/example/docs/dev_env.md

     dem info Tutorial

-One of DEM's biggest advantage is that installing a configured Development Environment is only a single command.
+One of DEM's biggest advantage is that installing a preconfigured Development Environment is only a single command.
 Install the **Tutorial** Development Environment:

     dem pull Tutorial